k-ngo/AlphaFold_Analysis/README.md

 ## Overview

-`clustering_pdb_AF_models.py` is a command-line tool that clusters AlphaFold-predicted PDB models based on the structural similarity of user-specified residues.
+`clustering_pdb_AF_models.py` is designed to help cluster AlphaFold-predicted PDB models based on the structural similarity of user-specified residues.
 The script calculates the all-atom RMSD between each pair of models—averaging the values over specified chains—and then clusters the models using the DBSCAN algorithm.
 It outputs detailed cluster information and generates a bar plot showing the average pLDDT (prediction confidence score stored in the B-factor) for each cluster.

 ![clustering_pdb_AF_models](output/clustering_pdb_by_SF_inactivated_sampling.png)